darasus/ai-blog/content/zcash-the-private-crypto.md

   permission to.
 Zcash is built on the blockchain provided by Proof of Work (PoW), which relies on miners solving complex mathematical problems to add transactions to the blockchain.
+intro: >-
+  ZCash is a digital currency that aims to bring unprecedented privacy to the world of blockchain and cryptocurrency.
+If you’re reading this, you’re likely aware that this is an area ripe with potential, but also rife with risk.
+Crypto has been dogged by associations with black markets, hackers and scams; as a result, adoption rates have been slow and regulators are keeping a watchful eye on the market.

+  If you're interested in investing in ZCash or any other type of cryptocurrency, it’s important for you to understand what makes each token unique.
+While some tokens may be more profitable than others in the long-term, your own personal investment strategy should be at the forefront when making decisions like these.

+  This blog post aims to provide insight into what makes ZCash stand out from other cryptocurrencies, why some might view that as a positive or negative thing and what implications it could have on its future value.
 ---

 ## What is ZCash?